Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Summary and Conclusions

 \acknowledgments CA and JH are supported by studentships from the UK Science and Technology Facilities Council (STFC).
 FM and SC acknowledge support from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP D53D2300252 0006, from the Italian Ministry of Foreign Affairs and International Cooperation (\textsc{maeci}), Grant No.\ ZA23GR03, and from the European Union -- Next Generation EU.
+CC is supported by STFC grant ST/X000931/1.
 SLG and RM are supported by the South African Radio Astronomy Observatory and the National Research Foundation (grant no. 75415).
+SJ is supported by VIT Mauritius.